Geology and natural history of the Mississippi River Gorge

 The gorge was formed from the turbulent water of Saint Anthony falls wearing away the lower soft layer of Saint Peter Sandstone and undercutting the layers of shale and limestone above.
 Top layers began to crumble and the falls retreated slowly upstream for 12,000 years to their current location in Minneapolis.

-[Graphic: Geologic layers are worn away by water flowing over the falls.]
+![[Graphic: Geologic layers are worn away by water flowing over the falls.]](/sites/default/files/shared/images/gorge_stewards/falls_diagram.gif)

 The falls continued this gradual carving action, receding at a rate of 4 feet per year and moving 10 miles upstream.

-European settlers arrived in the 1800s while the falls were still receding.
+European-descended people immigrated to this area in the 1800s while the falls were still receding.
 Wanting to preserve the falls as a source of power, they built a dam of sorts to stabilize the falls.
-If the falls were left to run naturally and continue their recession, eventually they would have smoothed out into rapids just north of downtown Minneapolis due to differences in streambed geology in that area.
+If the falls were left to run naturally and continue their recession, eventually they would have smoothed out into rapids just north of downtown Minneapolis due to differences in streambed geology in that stretch.

 Current habitat and ecology

-• Several human-induced problems are degrading the ecology of the gorge, such as exotic species, foot and bike traffic erosion, suppression of fire, re-routing of water (pavement and storm drains), and pollution in general.
+- Several human-induced problems are degrading the gorge's ecology, such as invasive or displaced species that crowd out native plants that once provided habitat, foot and bike traffic erosion, suppression of fire, rerouting of water (pavement and storm drains), and pollution in general.

 Join the River Gorge Stewards!

-Learn more or if you're ready to join the River Gorge Stewards email list, with 6-8 messages a year about upcoming River Gorge Stewards volunteer and educational events, contact our volunteer coordinator at volunteer@fmr.org.
+Learn more or if you're ready to join the River Gorge Stewards email list, with six to eight messages a year about upcoming River Gorge Stewards volunteer and educational events, contact our volunteer coordinator at volunteer@fmr.org.

 Become a River Guardian